 Signs and Symptoms

-Many people have no symptoms.
-However, the symptoms of hepatitis B can include:
+When symptoms of hepatitis B are present, they can include:

 - Abdominal pain or liver pain (top right side of the abdomen)